 - 1. Redevelopment of a brownfield site; - 2.
 Creation of new homes, new homes for the elderly and new commercial uses; - 3.
 Creation of a new public car park to serve the town centre; - 4.
 Potential to create an attractive street frontage; - 5.
-Potential to make improvements to the public realm; - 6.
+Potential to make improvements to the public realm and to enhance the character or appearance of the adjoining Conservation Area; - 6.
 Potential to introduce open space and landscaping; - 7.
 Potential to improve pedestrian and cycle movement and permeability through the site.